Aarsh0315/Adventure-Works-Bike-Sales-Dashboard-Excel/README.md

 ## 💡 Insights & Learnings

 This dashboard enables users to identify:
-- Top-performing bike categories and regions
+- Top-performing bike products and regions
+- Year-over-year sales and profit growth
-- Monthly and yearly sales trends
+- Monthly and quarterly revenue patterns
-- Contribution of each product to overall profit
+- Customer segment profitability
-- Salesperson and customer segment performance
+- Salesperson and territory performance
-- Areas with high potential for sales growth

 ---

 ## 🧩 How to Use

 1. Download or clone this repository.
-2. Open the **Adventure_Works_Bike_Sales_Dashboard.xlsx** file in Microsoft Excel.
+2. Open **Adventure_Works_Bike_Sales_Dashboard.xlsx** in Microsoft Excel.
-3. Use slicers and filters to explore the dataset interactively.
+3. Use the slicers and filters to explore data by region, product, or time period.
-4. Review key charts and KPIs to gain insights into sales performance.
+4. Analyze KPIs and charts to uncover sales trends and insights.

+---

+⭐ *If you found this project insightful, please consider giving it a star on GitHub!*